Query Processing Language (QPL)

-Query Processing Language (QPL) is part of Search Technologies' collection of search engine independent technology assets designed to help optimize the performance of search and big data applications.
+Query Processing Language (QPL) is part of our collection of search engine independent technology assets designed to help optimize the performance of search and big data applications.

 - Automated query parsing is an important but much-neglected part of sophisticated search applications.